OmarElzero/Github-Course/sessions/session-4.md

 ## Congratulations!
 You're a Git/GitHub Expert!

-You've completed the workshop and can now:
+You've completed the course and can now:
 - ✅ Use Git like a professional
 - ✅ Collaborate effectively with teams
 - ✅ Contribute to open source projects